Peacock: Everything to know about NBC's streaming app

 What devices can stream Peacock?

-Peacock is available on the web at peacocktv.com, and it has confirmed support on:
+Peacock is available on the web at peacocktv.com, and it is supported on:

 - Apple devices: You can stream the service on apps for the iPhone, iPad, iPod Touch, Apple TV 4K and Apple TV HD.
 You can sign up for Peacock or upgrade your membership with in-app purchases too.
 And Apple will also integrate Peacock into its own TV app, which allows you to congregate certain streaming channels together to watch them in one place.

 - Google devices: Peacock has support on Google platforms and devices including Android phones and tablets, and Android TV devices, Chromecast and Chromecast built-in devices.
-People who sign up through Android and Android TV also get free access to Peacock Premium until Oct.
-15; after that trial period ends, Peacock Premium costs $4.99 per month with ads or $9.99 a month ad-free.
+People who sign up through Android and Android TV also get the extended free trial; after that trial period ends, Peacock Premium costs $4.99 per month with ads or $9.99 a month ad-free.

 - Xbox One consoles: Microsoft's Xbox One family of devices, including Xbox One S and Xbox One X, have an app for Peacock, and the service itself should be available for download through the Microsoft Store.
 You can also sign up for or upgrade Peach directly within the Peacock app on Xbox devices using in-app purchase.